Bryce Cotton: NBA, D-League, China, and Turkey (2014–2016)

 After going undrafted in the 2014 NBA draft, Cotton signed with the San Antonio Spurs on July 7, 2014.
-He played in six Summer League games and five preseason games for the Spurs, before being waived on October 23, 2014.
-He subsequently joined the Spurs' NBA Development League affiliate team, the Austin Spurs, and appeared in 34 games (all starts), averaging 22.4 points (third in the D-League), 4.7 rebounds, 4.6 assists and 1.3 steals in 40.5 minutes (first in the D-League) per contest.
-Cotton scored in double figures on 31 occasions and recorded 20-plus points in 20 games.
+He played in six Summer League games and five preseason games for San Antonio, before being waived on October 23, 2014.
+He subsequently joined San Antonio's NBA Development League affiliate team, the Austin Spurs.
+He appeared in 34 games (all starts) for Austin in the 2014–15 season, averaging 22.4 points (third in the D-League), 4.7 rebounds, 4.6 assists and 1.3 steals in 40.5 minutes (first in the D-League) per contest.
+He scored in double figures on 31 occasions and recorded 20-plus points in 20 games.
 He also registered 40-or-more points twice, including a season-high 43 points, eight rebounds, nine assists and two steals against the Reno Bighorns on February 19, 2015.
 He was named D-League Performer of the Week on February 23 after averaging 30.0 points, 5.7 rebounds, 5.3 assists and 1.3 steals for the week.
-Earlier that month, he was named to the Western Conference All-Star team for the NBA D-League All-Star Game.
-At the season's end, he was named All-NBA D-League Second Team and NBA D-League All-Rookie First Team.
+For the season, he was named to the Western Conference All-Star team for the NBA D-League All-Star Game and earned All-NBA D-League Second Team and NBA D-League All-Rookie First Team honors.